 - Excerpt, Marie-Adelina’s Speech at the ‘Stand with Our Transgender Community’ Rally, Rochester, NY, July 27 2017

 A lover of royalty, Lina never thought of becoming a queen in her own right.
 While enjoying an evening meal, Lina watched a VICE News segment on an international conference of leaders of micronations in Georgia.
 She was enthralled by the concept.
 That same night, she began researching on the subject.
 A few weeks later, the Legialle came into existence on September 13, 2017.
-She proclaimed herself the first sovereign as Her Royal Highness Princess Marie-Adélina I. As Princess, she laid claim to the uninhabited Navassa Island, located between Haiti and Jamaica.
+She proclaimed herself the first sovereign as Her Majesty Queen Marie-Adélina I.

 On a ‘royal’ mission to create, advocate, and support projects that foster positive relationships in communities, Marie-Adélina wants to do more than just 'queening'.